-Beware Tax Relief Scams
+Beware of Tax Relief Scams

 Scams work in different ways.
 You’ve seen the ads claiming in different ways.
 For instance, they proclaim that they are the country’s largest tax resolution firms or they are publicly traded companies and they ask you to settle your tax debt.
 Fortunately, some of these companies have been sued for consumer fraud and theft.
 But a lot of hyenas have been found preying on those who are weakened by the IRS threats.
-It is important to be armed against them by being informed about these tax relief scams and how to protect yourself in order to make the most of your tax relief options.
+It is important to be armed against them by being informed about these tax relief scams and how to protect yourself to make the most of your tax relief options.

-Phishing is the major tax scam concept that involves the trial to acquire personal information such as usernames, passwords and other personal information.
+Phishing is the major tax scam concept that involves the trial to acquire personal information such as usernames, passwords, and other personal information.
 It functions by directing the users to fake websites.
 Their emails can appear official and confuse the user to enter personal information which is used for nefarious purposes.
 Weak users who are seeking to get tax information can unknowingly provide personal information that can give way to tax scammers.

 Money Owed Through Social Security